bozsahin/thebench/README.md

 The installer is designed to set TheBench up in a personal computer, where you would have
 <code>sudo</code> access.
 Please ask your system admin to install it for you if you don't have that access.

-When run on a personal computer, it will be your local sudo asking for password.
+When installing on a personal computer, it will be your local sudo asking for password during install.
 Please do not share it with anyone.
 If you are not convinced, please ask a trusted expert to screen the installer for security.

 PYTHON UPGRADE NOTE: